Overview

 Presenting a mini-lecture 4

-Submitting in-class assignments 1
+Submitting in-class assignments max 2-3, depends on completeness

-Attending other students’ user studies 1
+Attending others’ user studies 1 (max 3 per week)

 TBA